Tony Raines: 1997–2003

 Raines entered the 1997 season with a full-time ride, running for Rookie of the Year honors in the No. 19 Pennzoil Ford F-150 for Kurt Roehrig.
 After failing to qualify for the first race of the season, Raines came back to win the seventh race of the season at I-70 Speedway.
 He finished fifteenth in points and ended the season with two top-fives and seven top-tens, as well as two outside-pole positions.
 In 1998, he won three races (I-70, Louisville, and Texas) and earned sixth additional top-fives with fifteen top-tens, ending the season fifth in the standings.

 In 1999, Roehrig lost the Pennzoil sponsorship, causing Raines to look elsewhere.
 This resulted in his move up to the Busch Series, signing with the No. 74 BACE Motorsports team.
 Raines raced 31 times during the season, with the exception of the Coca-Cola 300, in which Steve Grissom drove.
 Without a primary sponsorship, Raines had a best finish of fourth and finished twelfth in points, capturing the Rookie of the Year honors.
 In 1999, he made one start in the Truck Series at The Milwaukee Mile for Gerry Gunderman in the No. 68 truck in 1999 when Raines started 22nd and finished nineteenth.
 The following season, Raines moved to BACE's No. 33 Bayer Chevrolet Monte Carlo full-time.
-He had a career-best second-place finish at South Boston Speedway, but with no other Top 10s, he fell to fifteenth in the final points standings.
+He had a career-best second-place finish at South Boston Speedway, but with no other top-tens, he fell to fifteenth in the final points standings.
 He would return in 2001 with Bayer and Alka-Seltzer sharing sponsorship duties, winning his first career pole at Nazareth Speedway and had a career-high thirteen top-ten finishes, finishing sixth in points.
 He followed that up with five top-fives in 2002, but fell six spots in points.